This webpage contains affiliate links. See more details here.

 So if you plan to visit it, be sure to book your tickets well in advance - you can easily do it online.

-The museum is not crowded and you'll enjoy exploring the displays.
-Plus, it has a beautiful courtyard, where you'll can have a break sitting on the benches you'll find there.
-It's easy to buy your entry ticket on the spot (costs €10).
+You'll love spending a couple of hours exploring this sculpture museum, as it's not crowded at all.
+Plus, it has a beautiful courtyard, where you'll can have a break sitting on the wooden benches.
+Tickets are easy to buy on the spot (costs €10).

-Having a stroll down the banks of Arno River is a must while visiting Florence.
+Having a stroll down the banks of Arno River is a must while visiting Florence from Rome.
 It's enjoyable walk with a views of the beautiful bridges and buildings along the river.
 And amazing opportunity for more stunning photos, whether rain or shine.

 The most unusual bridge is the Ponte Vecchio (Old Bridge), which is always crowded with tourists (except early morning).
 The bridge is lined with jewelley shops, so it's great opportunity for some shopping.